Rollins Pass: Creeks and rivers

-On the west side, in addition to the Fraser River at the start of Rollins Pass are the following creeks: the South Fork of Ranch Creek, the Middle Fork of Ranch Creek (fed by Deadman's Lake), and Ranch Creek (fed by Pumphouse and Corona Lakes).
-On the east side of Rollins Pass, the South Fork of the Middle Boulder Creek is fed by Bob and Betty Lakes and Jenny Creek is fed by both Jenny and Yankee Doodle Lakes; further downstream, Antelope Creek feeds into Jenny Creek.
-The South Boulder Creek runs at the start of Rollins Pass on the eastern side; but first flows through Buttermilk Falls, a large 550 foot waterfall, near King Lake, visible from the summit and upper eastern portions of Rollins Pass.
+On the west side, in addition to the Fraser River at the start of Rollins Pass, are the South Fork of Ranch Creek, the Middle Fork of Ranch Creek (fed by Deadman's Lake), and Ranch Creek (fed by Pumphouse and Corona Lakes).
+On the east side of Rollins Pass, the South Fork of the Middle Boulder Creek is fed by Bob and Betty Lakes, and Jenny Creek is fed by both Jenny and Yankee Doodle Lakes; further downstream, Antelope Creek feeds into Jenny Creek.
+The South Boulder Creek runs at the start of Rollins Pass on the eastern side; but first flows through Buttermilk Falls, a large, 550 foot waterfall, near King Lake, visible from the summit and upper eastern portions of Rollins Pass.

 Improvements

 A summer 2006 project led by the United States Forest Service and having the participation of both environmental and user groups saw improvements made to wetlands, lakeshore, and upland habitats at Yankee Doodle Lake and Jenny Creek.
 Fencing was installed to restrict vehicle travel to designated routes and improve degraded areas.
-Before work could begin, sectional excavations by archaeologists took place to document the wagon road era settlements of the "Town of Yankee Doodle at Lake Jennie," located at present day Yankee Doodle Lake.
+Before work could begin, sectional excavations by archaeologists took place to document the wagon-road-era settlements of the "Town of Yankee Doodle at Lake Jennie" at present-day Yankee Doodle Lake.

 Wildfires

 In the summers, wildfire danger increases due to various environmental factors: low moisture, lightning strikes, high winds, and human-caused factors.
-As the pass is a recreational area, wildfires can also be caused by unmanaged, unattended, and/or uncontrolled campfires.
+As the pass is a recreational area, wildfires can also be caused by unmanaged, unattended, and uncontrolled campfires.

 Fire restrictions

-At present, fire restrictions apply to the areas comprising Rollins Pass.
-Typically, these protective restrictions tend to be enacted starting as early as mid-late July or later in August:
+In summers and early autumn, fire restrictions typically apply to the areas comprising Rollins Pass.
+These protective restrictions tend to be enacted starting as early as early June or later in August.